zalando/expan/docs/tutorial.rst

 *fixed_horizon* is the default method:

 	* ``assume_normal=True``: Specifies whether normal distribution assumptions can be made.
-A t-test is performed under normal assuption.
+A t-test is performed under normal assumption.
 We use bootstrapping otherwise.
 Bootstrapping takes considerably longer time than assuming the normality before running experiment.
 If we do not have an explicit reason to use it, it is almost always better to leave it off.
-	* ``percentiles=[2.5, 97.5``: A list of percentile values for confidence bounds.
+	* ``percentiles=[2.5, 97.5]``: A list of percentile values for confidence bounds.
 	* ``min_observations=20``: Minimum number of observations needed.
 	* ``nruns=10000``: Only used if assume normal is false.
 	* ``relative=False``: If relative==True, then the values will be returned as distances below and above the mean, respectively, rather than the absolute values.